 Stay mindful of the sampling size (i.e. traffic volume) you’re analyzing.
 If it’s too small, it’s unlikely to depict authentic patterns and trends.

 With the “not provided” category housing the majority of your total queries, it would be perilous to rely strictly on inference, and the remaining categories.
 Therefore, focus on quality content directed specifically at your targeted demographic.
 Then analyse content-driven traffic as opposed to just the keywords.

 Comparing your site’s performance to that of your competitors is a common and necessary marketing strategy.
 Benchmarking, as it is often referred, is an effective and necessary way to improve the performance of your business by measuring it against that of your competitors.
-Comparing your competitor’s website design, content, and Calls-To-Action can highlight areas for your site to improve.
+Comparing your competitor’s website design, content, technical factors, and Calls-To-Action can highlight areas for your site to improve.

 Convert, Convert, Convert